kristiangronli/BlazorWebAssemblyWithPlaywright/README.md

-# Blazor WebAssembly With Playwright
+# Blazor WebAssembly With Playwright and authentication Azure B2C

 The goal is to be able to test a Blazor Web Assembly project hostet on asp.net core server with azure active directory b2c.